The search for the real history of Istana Kampong Gelam

 In 1904 the Sultan Hussain Ordinance was enacted, which stated that the descendants of Sultan Hussain could continue to live in the Kampong Gelam Estate, and in addition were granted a monthly allowance by the government.
 This continued until the 1990s, when about 170 residents were evicted and the Istana repurposed by the government to be made into the Malay Heritage Centre.
 By then, the building was dilapidated and in a bad state of repair.
 The residents were offered a resettlement package, as well as a joint allowance of $350,000 per annum for 30 years.

-What will be interesting to research next is the history of the Gedung Kuning, or Rumah Bandahara, which adjoins the Istana in the royal compound.
-It is generally accepted to have been the house of Tengku Mahmud, Tengku Alam's brother, but was it built before of after the lawsuit of 1897?
-The 1893 map shown above shows a sizeable house in its location, though it is not of the exact size and shape of the current Gedung Kuning.
-There are records of Tengku Mahmud mortgaging it to a Chettiar money lender in 1907, so a house was definitely built by then.
-Archival drawings show the house was extended or even rebuilt in 1920 by its then Chinese owner, which can explain the difference in shape of the 1893 building with that of today.
-It would be interesting to find out what the original house of Tengku Mahmud looked like, and when he built it - and how he paid for it.
-It is also interesting to note that those same drawings from 1920 identify the adjoining Istana as 'Sultan Ali's residence' even though he was long dead by then, and as shown above did not build that house.
-Somehow I feel there is still more to the story than we know now...
+Archival drawings show the house was extended or even rebuilt in 1920 by its then Chinese owner, which explains the difference in shape of the 1893 building with that of today.
+It would be interesting to find out what the original house of Tengku Mahmud looked like, and if and when he built it.
+It is also interesting to note that those same drawings from 1920 identify the adjoining Istana as 'Sultan Ali's residence' even though he had died in 1877, before the house was built.

 If you have any comments, corrections, information or leads, please do reach out or leave a comment below.
 If you like to learn more about Kampong Gelam's fascinating history, do consider hiring me for a guided walking tour.
 You will not only learn more about the Malay Royal family, but the many other people that made this vibrant and colourful neighbourhood their home and livelihood.